ChrstphrHll/npc_gen/students/Olbern Uldreiyn.md

 ### Description
 - Human Sorcerer from Qualnis
 - 4th year Assault student in Treskal
-- short wavy strawberry blond hair that's messy, Blue eyes, and Pale skin
+- short straight lighter blonde hair that's put up, Blue eyes, and Pale skin
 - Is Merciful and Stubborn, and has Leadership as their ideal

 ### Organizations